 Method 1: Fix “With SQL Server Authentication” Option

-At the time of creation of ODBC connection to SQL server, make selection of the login ID and password given by the user.
+At the time of the creation of an ODBC connection to the SQL server, make the selection of the login ID and password given by the user.
 Make conformation of the same thing in Microsoft Access, where System Data Source and Machine Data Source is been used to create the ODBC connection.

 Here is how to perform this procedure –

 - Open your Access Database and go the File menu, tap to the Get external data, and then Link tables options.